jlelong/LaTeX-Workshop-wiki/FAQ.md

 - http://docs.mathjax.org/en/latest/input/tex/macros/index.html

-Notice that MathJax does not support LaTeX packages.
+You can load [MathJax extensions](http://docs.mathjax.org/en/latest/input/tex/extensions/index.html) for basic LaTeX packages.
+See the [setting](Hover#latex-workshophoverpreviewmathjaxextensions).
+Notice that MathJax does not support other advaned LaTeX packages.

 ## Hover Preview fails to render math equation with errors